rackerlabs/rackspace-how-to/content/cloud-servers/install-ansible-playbook-for-cloud-monitoring.md

          ansible-playbook -i hosts port_check.yml

-   - The following command configures the `port_check` plug-in on the localhost checking if port 8080 is open:
+   - The following command configures the `port_check` plug-in on the localhost to check if port 8080 is open:

          ansible-playbook -i hosts port_check.yml -e port=8080